cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 per buffer.
 This does not happen automatically though.
 The user still needs to explicitly register a syntax checker in a major mode hook.

 **Flycheck** supports custom predicate function.
-It uses these to implement the shell script syntax checkers, for instance.
-Emacs uses a single major mode for various shell script types (e.g. Bash, Zsh, POSIX Shell, etc.), so Flycheck additionally uses a custom predicate to look at the value of the variable `sh-shell` in Sh Mode buffers, to determine which shell to use for syntax checking.
+For instance, Emacs uses a single major mode for various shell script types (e.g. Bash, Zsh, POSIX Shell, etc.), so Flycheck additionally uses a custom predicate to look at the value of the variable `sh-shell` in Sh Mode buffers to determine which shell to use for syntax checking.

 ### Manual selection